experiment-games/experiment-source/docs/classes/index.md

 ---
 template: lua-index.html
-childrenTitle: All Class Methods (in all classes)
+childrenTitle: All Classes
 include:
   startsWith: classes/
+  isIndex: true
 exclude:
+  exact: classes/
+format:
+  label: '%parentTitle%'
-  isIndex: true
+  hideParent: true
 ---

 A class is a type of object that defines how objects of that class behave.
 Methods